joergkrause/nyaf/README.md

 > No dependencies!
 No bullshit!
 Pure HTML 5 DOM API and ES 2015 Code.
 Super small, super smart, super powerful.
 Period!

+**Write frontend apps without the hassle of a complex framework, use the full power of HTML 5, keep a component based style.**

 ## Idea

 * I want to use JSX/TSX syntax for quick component dev.